 Grantmaking is at the heart of what we do.
-For nearly 50 years, the Foundation and our donors have made grants to programs and charitable institutions, both Jewish and in the community at large, in Greater Hartford, in the U.S., and around the world.
-In FY20, the Foundation awarded $4.5 million in grants.
+For 50 years, the Foundation and our donors have made grants to programs and charitable institutions, both Jewish and in the community at large, in Greater Hartford, in the U.S., and around the world.
+In FY22, the Foundation awarded 1,142 grants totaling $4.5 million.
 These grants fund innovative projects, community-wide initiatives, and a broad range of programs and institutions.

-While the Foundation and our donors make grants to a myriad of organizations, our four areas of priority are: Jewish education, Jewish outreach and engagement, non-profit capacity building, and seniors and aging.
+While the Foundation and our donors make grants to a myriad of organizations, the Foundation’s four areas of priority are: Jewish education, Jewish outreach and engagement, non-profit capacity building, and seniors and aging.

 The Foundation’s Responsibility